Associate Professor of German (with tenure) at Dartmouth College, 7/2020–

 - 3/2018 [with Nora Ramtke] Writing Time: Temporalities of the Journal, Panel, Annual Meeting of the American Society for Eighteenth-Century Studies/Deutsche Gesellschaft zur Erforschung des 18.
 Jahrhunderts, Orlando, FL.

 - An den Außengrenzen des Journalismus: Fontanes ‘unechte Korrespondenzen’ als boundary-work.
-Invited Talk, Fontanes Medien (1819–2019), International Conference, Universität Potsdam, Germany, June 2019.
+Panel Talk, Fontanes Medien (1819–2019), International Conference, Universität Potsdam, Germany, June 2019.

 - Unreliable Reporters of the Pencil: Practices of “Illustrating” Current Events on the Threshold of Photography.
 Workshop Talk, “Truth and the Logic of the Series, 1850 to 1930,” NCCR Iconic Criticism/Eikones, Universität Basel, Switzerland, May 2019.